-Each collectible edition of ARTSource Magazine provides introductions, interviews and information regarding the Southwest's Performing Arts, Visual Arts, Culinary Arts, Design Arts, Arts Education and Literary Arts
+Each collectible edition of ARTSource Magazine provides introductions, interviews and information regarding Performing Arts, Visual Arts, Culinary Arts, Design Arts, Arts Education, and Literary Arts

 Philabaum Glass Art Source